JimFawcett/RustThreadResult/README.md

       do much except quit, which the unwrap does for you.
     --------------------------------------------*/
-    pub fn set(&self, t:T) {
+    /*-- set is called by thread returning result --*/ pub fn set(&self, t:T) {
         let mut lr = self.ready.lock().unwrap();
         *lr = true;